U.K. Only Grasped in the ‘Last Few Days’ It Had the Exact Wrong Coronavirus Plan

 In that scenario, the result in the U.K. would be around 250,000 deaths.
 Despite a plan of attack almost exactly inverse to that of every other country effectively responding to the crisis, the conclusion that the U.K. had bungled its response — and lost critical weeks in staving off the spread — had “only been reached in the last few days.”

 “We were expecting herd immunity to build,” Imperial epidemiologist Azra Ghani said in a press conference on Monday night.
 “We now realize it’s not possible to cope with that.”
 Now, the researchers “conclude that epidemic suppression is the only viable strategy at the current time.”
-To reduce the spread of the virus, the researchers recommend a plan that looks like that of most other countries: “A combination of case isolation, social distancing of the entire population and either household quarantine or school and university closure are required.”
+To reduce the spread of the virus, the researchers recommend a plan resembling those of most other countries: “A combination of case isolation, social distancing of the entire population and either household quarantine or school and university closure are required.”

-On Monday, Prime Minister Boris Johnson rolled out such a strategy, urging the country to end “non-essential contact” by staying away from pubs and movie theaters.
-Families are encouraged to self-quarantine for 14 days if any member shows symptoms, and “non-essential travel” is discouraged.
-Though the announcement was a departure from the government’s strategy to date, it still fell short of the strategy of many American states and other countries battling the virus, where schools and restaurants have been shut down.
+On Monday, Prime Minister Boris Johnson accepted the above recommendations.
+He urged the country to end “non-essential contact” by staying away from pubs and movie theaters; he encouraged families to self-quarantine for 14 days if any member shows symptoms; and he discouraged “non-essential travel.”
+Though the announcement was a departure from the government’s strategy to date, it still fell short of the policies of many American states and other countries battling the virus, where schools and restaurants have been shut down.

 With 1,543 confirmed cases and 53 deaths in the U.K. as of Monday, it’s a grim better-late-than-never scenario at 10 Downing.
 But it’s still unclear why Johnson signed off on the iconoclastic strategy.
 It certainly wasn’t for a lack of condemnation by the international health community: Health experts wrote multiple letters to the government asking for transparency on the decision and urging Johnson to enact a more conventional plan.
 “We have a small window of opportunity to protect our nation, to learn about this new emerging virus and to deal with this unprecedented threat to global health,” wrote Professor Arne Akbar, president of the British Society for Immunology.
 That window is now just barely propped open.